PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: : An auto-agglomerative approach for fracture assembly

 \subsection{SE3 denoiser}

 \mypara{Forward process} Let $x^f_t$ denote the 7D alignment vector of fragment $f$ at timestep $t$. $x^f_0$ is the ground-truth alignment before noise injection.
-A piece-wise quadratic scheduler adds a Gaussian Noise $\delta^f_t$ to $x^f_0$, using $m$=700 and $T$=1000 (refer to \autoref{fig:algorithm}).
-No noise is added to anchor fragments.
+A piece-wise quadratic scheduler adds a Gaussian noise (except to the anchor fragment) $\delta^f_t$ to $x^f_0$, using $m$=700 and $T$=1000:

-\mypara{Reverse process} Following PuzzleFusion~\cite{hossieni2024puzzlefusion}, each sampled point of each fragment keeps track of the alignment estimate in the denoise transformer architecture.
+\mypara{Reverse process} Following PuzzleFusion~\citep{hossieni2024puzzlefusion}, each sampled point of each fragment keeps track of the alignment estimate in the denoise transformer architecture.
 The denoising architecture is standard (See Figures~\ref{fig:method} and \ref{fig:algorithm}), where the main components are 1) Intra-fragment self-attention (Local SA) among 25 sampled points within a fragment; 2) Inter-fragment self-attention (Global SA) among all sampled points across all fragments; and 3) Average pooling over the 25 sampled points of fragment $f$ to predict the residual $\tilde{\delta}^f_t$.

-Both intra-fragment and inter-fragment SA modules utilize adaptive layer norm~\cite{dhariwal2021diffusion} to inject the timestep $t$.
+Both intra-fragment and inter-fragment SA modules utilize adaptive layer norm~\citep{dhariwal2021diffusion} to inject the timestep $t$.
 Each module comprises 6 self-attention layers, each with 8 multi-heads and a feature dimension of 512.

 A feature embedding $\hat{x}^f_{p,t} \in \mathbb{R}^{512}$ of a sampled point $p$ of a fragment $f$ is the concatenation of the four features: 1) The alignment estimate $x^f_t \in \mathbb{R}^{7}$ with a positional encoding ($\gamma()\in\mathbb{R}^{147}$; 2) The point latent $z^f_{p,t}\in\mathbb{R}^{64}$; 3) The 3D coordinate $c^f_{p,t}\in\mathbb{R}^{3}$ with a positional encoding ($\gamma()\in\mathbb{R}^{63}$); and 4) The scale normalization factor $n^f$ of the point-cloud (\S\ref{sec:preliminaries}) with a positional encoding ($\gamma()\in\mathbb{R}^{21}$).
 MLP maps the concatenated feature into a 512D latent embedding.